cockroachdb/docs/v22.1/cluster-setup-troubleshooting.md

 The `kv.snapshot_rebalance.max_rate` and `kv.snapshot_recovery.max_rate` [cluster settings](cluster-settings.html) set the rate limits at which [snapshots](architecture/replication-layer.html#snapshots) are sent to nodes.
 These settings can be temporarily increased to expedite replication during an outage or when scaling a cluster up or down.

 However, if the settings are too high when nodes are added to the cluster, this can cause degraded performance and node crashes.
+We recommend **not** increasing these values by more than 2 times their [default values](cluster-settings.html) without explicit approval from Cockroach Labs.

 **Explanation:** If `kv.snapshot_rebalance.max_rate` and `kv.snapshot_recovery.max_rate` are set too high for the cluster during scaling, this can cause nodes to experience ingestions faster than compactions can keep up, and result in an [inverted LSM](architecture/storage-layer.html#inverted-lsms).